documentacao-ustore/ucloud-rtd-manual/MEnglish/mangue-usuario.eng.rst

 * **Token:** This blank is filled with a string of characters after the user clicks on the ``Generate Token`` button, the blank is filled with the token string that is informed for the communication with the Mangue.io API.
 This token must be saved and informed to authenticate the C.I. versions.
 When generating a token, it must be sent via API for the Mangue.io server, because it is responsible for guaranteeing the integrity of the requisition sent.

-* **Namespace:** When clicking on this blank, it is presented a list (dropdown) with all the existing Namespaces in the cluster selected on the “Configuration Selection” tab.
+* **Namespace:** When clicking on this blank, it is presented a dropdown list with all the existing Namespaces in the cluster selected on the “Configuration Selection” tab.

-* **Deployment:** When clicking on the blank is presented a list (drop-down) with all the Deployment associated with the namespace selected on the previous blank.
+* **Deployment:** When clicking on the blank is presented a dropdown list with all the Deployment associated with the namespace selected on the previous blank.

 * ``Create`` **button:** When the user configures all the blanks on this screen, with the correct criteria to add an update event (update), they must click over the ``Create`` button to add the update event on the Mangue.io platform.
 This new event is added to the list with the pending status.
 By clicking on the ``Create`` button a permission is generated for the user to register the updates on the platform through calls to the Mangue API.
 An alert feedback is created on the superior right corner of the screen informing of the “Success” or “Error”.